i4Trust/pdc-portal/README.md

 Configuration is done in the file `config/pdc-portal.yml`.
 You need to modify the values according to your environment and add your private key and certificate chain.

+Private key and certificate chain can be also provided as ENVs as given below.
+In this case, the values from `config/pdc-portal.yml` would be overwritten.
+* Private key: `PORTAL_CLIENT_KEY`
+* Certificate chain: `PORTAL_CLIENT_CRT`

 ## Usage

 ### Local